k7f/aces/README.md

 ## Installation

 Having [Rust](https://www.rust-lang.org/downloads.html) installed,
-ensure its version is at least 1.37 (check with `cargo version` and run `rustup update` if needed).
+ensure its version is at least 1.37: check with `cargo version` and run `rustup update` if needed.
 Then

 ```bash
 $ cargo install aces